pradeepgokul/notify/README.md

 This project runs on Angular version 7.0.2 and NodeJS.

+## Creating Agent

+Once the server is up and running Navigate to `http://localhost:4200/register` and Click `Create Agent`.
+A success message will shown.

+To LogIn:

+Email : agent1@abc.com
+Password: agent

+You can keep creating the buttons by click on Create Agent and email will agent2@abc.com, agent3@abc.com and so on.. and password remains the same.

+Make sure you don't create more than 5 agents or else you lose track of the No of agents created

 ## How to run the tool

 Open `Terminal` or `Command Prompt`.